About my work.

 Building the Headless Connection.

-It’s a technical bridge between two worlds: the creativity of custom development and the reliability of a global commerce platform.
+This project sits at the intersection of two worlds: the flexibility of a bespoke full‑stack setup and the reliability of a global commerce platform.

 AI Image Playground: Combining Images with Multimodal AI.